 Jackie grew up in the Roanoke Valley.
 She holds an Associate of Science degree from Virginia Western Community College.
 She enjoys spending time with her husband, John, and children, Ryan and Charlotte.
 Some of her hobbies include reading, board games, card games and swimming with her children.
 She has attended Journey Church since 2010 and is very excited to be on staff!

 Rhonda Hopper moved to the Roanoke Valley to help start Journey Church in 2000.
 She graduated from the University of Richmond in 1989 and from The Southern Baptist Theological Seminary in 1992.
-She loves Jesus, her poodle, her husband, and her 3 teenage daughters!
-She currently lives on Claytor Lake in Dublin, VA.
+She loves Jesus, her poodle, her husband, and her 3 adult daughters!
+She currently lives in Radford, VA.
 She enjoys hiking, pickleball, and fishing.
 She is excited about online groups, online worship, and online Bible study!